AndreFerrero/time-series-clustering/README.md

 Sum of Within cluster distances and Silhouette Score were used to choose the appropriate number of clusters.

 The datasets contains Emilia Romagna metereological data collected from 2017 to 2020.

-The files are for the Emilia Romagna provinces:
+The provinces are:

-Bologna
+- Bologna
-Ferrara
+- Ferrara
-Forlì-Cesena
+- Forlì-Cesena
-Modena
+- Modena
-Parma
+- Parma
-Piacenza
+- Piacenza
-Ravenna
+- Ravenna
-Reggio Emilia
+- Reggio Emilia
-Rimini
+- Rimini

 Here's a brief explanation of some of the used meteorological columns: